department-of-veterans-affairs/va.gov-team/products/iris/Usability Testing/IRIS Usability Testing Research Plan.md

 - HOME/LANDING PAGE: Is having a landing page to route users to a particular option (health/education/etc.) a good experience?
 (We're assuming that having one question/place for them to funnel is a low lift).

 - DROP DOWN MENU: Are they able to navigate successfully to their topic with three drop down menus?
+Do users use the autosuggest feature at the top of the dropdown menu?

 - PROGRESSIVE DISCLOSURE: Does the progressive disclosure (only showing content that applies) feel natural?
 TBD if ASKING?